 Address: 804 N Hershey Rd, Bloomington, IL 61704

-Their mini-golf course is open during the spring, summer, and fall but is closed for the winter months.
-So if you’re visiting with the snow, you’ll have to partake in one of the many, many other activities offered at the center.
+Their mini-golf course is open during spring, summer, and fall but is closed for winter.
+So, if you’re visiting with the snow, you’ll have to partake in one of the many other activities offered at the center.

 Kegler’s Pub, located inside Pheasant Lanes, has a wide array of draft beers, a full bar, and big-screen TVs perfect for watching the big game — whatever your game may be.
 Their Beer Garden is also a fan-favorite location.
-Pheasant Lanes Family Fun Center & Kegler’s Pub also hosts special events, such as live music and comedy shows.
+Pheasant Lanes Family Fun Center & Kegler’s Pub hosts special events like live music and comedy shows.

 See Related: Best Family Travel Hacks

 18. Enjoy a Meal at Epiphany Farms Restaurant

 Address: 220 East Front Street, Bloomington, IL, 61701